banhpete/Notes-on-Back-End-Topics/README.md

  - When you make a member in a class abstract the class also has to be abstract.
 This is because we're saying that whatever class inherits this class to override this abstract member, which further implies that this class will only be inherited, it will never be used to create its own instance.
  - Never include implementation for an abstact member
  - You use abstract when you want other developers to follow the design of your class
+ - Remember, if you want to allow a method to be overridden in an inheriting class, it needs to be given the virtual modifier
 #### Sealed
  - This is to prevent a class being a base class
  - Hardly ever used, but it does provide some run-time optimization;